sorz/antihijack/README.md

 and check the first few packets of every TCP connections on port 80.
-It will drop packets received within `drop-within` millisecond after any data sent by our side in this connection; or within `may-drop-within` AND less than the RTT stimated during the TCP handshaking.
+It will drop packets received within `drop-within` millisecond after any data sent by our side in this connection; or within `may-drop-within` AND less than the RTT estimated during the TCP handshaking.

 ## Build
 Install [Rust toolchain](https://rustup.rs/), then